The issue with food waste

 The connection between wasting food and climate change

-There is a huge environmental cost to wasting food.
-It isn’t just about the gases from food rotting in a bin or landfill, it’s the waste of all the precious resources that it takes to bring that food to your plate – the land, water, energy and hard work (not to mention love and care!).
+There is a huge environmental impact caused by food going to waste.
+Not only the harmful greenhouse gases created by producing food that isn’t used, or even from the food rotting in landfill, it’s also the waste of all the precious resources that it takes to bring that food to your plate – the land, water, energy and hard work (not to mention love and care!).

-This is the messaging we use to create a lightbulb moment for our audience.
+This is an example of the information we provide to create a lightbulb moment for our audience.
 We need to help people make this very simple, but very powerful connection.
 We know our audience cares about protecting our natural world, so we’re going to borrow that motivation to give people a powerful reason to care about food.

 The Love Food Hate Waste team has developed world-leading programmes for preventing food from being wasted.
 We unite, motivate, and inspire citizens to keep food out of the bin and on their plates.